Summary

 What it looks like: Head lifts high off the mat, chin pointed at the wall in front.

 Why it's a problem: Compresses the cervical spine and creates unnecessary strain.
-The neck is not part of this exercise.
+The neck isn't part of this exercise.

 The fix: Gaze at the floor a few inches in front of your nose.
 Think "long neck."
-Your head can rise slightly as the arms lift, but do not lead with your chin.
+Your head can rise slightly as the arms lift, but don't lead with your chin.

 Arms Too High Relative to Body